 IN NEW MEXICO:

-During December, the IFT continued to document F1405 (formerly of the Buckalou Pack) travelling within the Lava Pack’s traditional territory in the south eastern portion of the GNF.
+During December, the Lava Pack was located within their traditional territory in the south-eastern portion of the GNF.

 During December, the Luna Pack remained in their traditional territory in the north central portion of the GNF.

-During December, the Mangas Pack was located within their territory in north western portions of the GNF in New Mexico.
+During December, the Mangas Pack was located within their territory in the northwestern portion of the GNF.

-December, the IFT documented the San Mateo Pack within their territory in the north central portion of the GNF.
+During December, the San Mateo Pack continued to utilize their territory in the north central portion of the GNF.

-During December, the IFT documented the Willow Springs Pack within their traditional territory in the north central portion of the GNF.
+During December, the SBP Pack continued to use their traditional territory in the north central portion of the GNF.

 Single collared AM1155

-During December, AM1155 was documented travelling within New Mexico.
+During December, AM1155 of the old Morgart’s Pack was documented travelling within the GNF in New Mexico.

-On December 18, Wildlife Services investigated a dead calf in Apache County, Arizona.
-The investigation determined the calf was a confirmed wolf kill.
+On December 18, Wildlife Services investigated a dead cow in Catron County, NM.
+The investigation determined the cow was a confirmed wolf kill.